 3. Understanding the relationship between structure, composition and function

-The ideal: (a) An expert system that can predict the possible conformations of a chemical substance under variable circumstances based on structural information, and (b) an interdisciplinary platform for studying structure/property and structure/performance relationships.
+The ideal: An expert system that can predict the possible conformations of a chemical substance under variable circumstances based on structural information; an expert system that indicates how substances of very high concern in products can be replaced by safe alternatives, and an interdisciplinary platform for studying structure/property and structure/performance relationships.

 The key to understanding systems is to comprehend the function or behaviour of the separate components of that system and how they interact with one another.
-This is of eminent importance in pharmacy, where we need to understand both the effects and side effects of drugs or identify toxicity levels without animal testing.
-The first task is to get to understand a substance through and through by applying multiple techniques for structural analysis and by studying it under varying conditions.
+This is of eminent importance in pharmacology, where we need to understand both the effects and side effects of drugs or identify toxicity levels without animal testing.
+The first task is to get a thorough understanding of a substance by applying multiple techniques for structural analysis and by studying it under varying conditions.
 This type of practical research can be enhanced by chemical and physical conformational calculations.

 The second step is to determine the compound’s functional performance.
 In essence, this involves developing ‘structure/performance relationships’.
 One key success factor is to have instruments for studying the behaviour of matter and the dynamics of its components while in use, without disrupting the system.
 There are a few examples in science and industry in which structure and property or performance are linked, but these are relatively limited and there is no generic scientific model available.
 Dutch public-private partnerships in the relevant fields would support the development of a platform for structure/performance relationships.